 (b) the network provider for network services provided to the retailer,

 and having the characteristics required by clause 3.4.

+“credit support duration” is the monetary amount calculated in accordance with clause 3.2.2 (ba) which represents the potential payments outstanding from a failed retailer to a generator in relation to a Retailer of Last Resort Event.

 “current retailer”, means the retailer currently supplying electricity to the relevant customer.

-“customer” means a person to whom electricity is sold for the purpose of consumption.
+“customer” has the meaning given to that term in the ERA.

 “customer transfer request form” means the form which is published by a network provider under clause 8.4 in accordance with Annexure 3.